-- If you’re nervous about going out, especially on your own, in case you have a fall or need help, there’s a number of great devices you can use, which will alert a family member or carer if you need them.
-Take a look at our assistive technology section for more information.
+- If you’re nervous about going out, especially on your own, in case you have a fall or need help, there are a number of great devices you can use, which will alert a family member or carer if you need them.
+Take a look at our falls prevention and assistive technology sections for more information.

-- There’s 137 parish councils in Herefordshire, some of which have a Good Neighbour Scheme, which can be useful if you need help.
+- There are 137 parish councils in Herefordshire, some of which have a Good Neighbour Scheme, which can be useful if you need help.
 Find your parish council on Herefordshire Council's website.

 Herefordshire Council has some really useful information to help you prepare for flooding in the county, including where to get sandbags and how to report a flood.